Frequently asked questions

 How is my data protected?

 Photos are processed in-memory on Cloudflare Workers and never stored after analysis.
 Server logs are automatically deleted within 72 hours.
-Scan history is local-only — it never leaves your device unless you choose to delete the app.
+Scan history lives on your device, and if you turn on iCloud Sync it also syncs through your own private iCloud account, which only you can access, we never see it.

 Pricing and subscription